Laboratory Introduction

 Ning X, Wang YT, et al. (2019).
 Molecular Cell.
 PMID: 30878284

-Open position: Research Assistant
+Open Positions: Research Assistant

 a.
 Participate in the daily operation and management of the laboratory.